 - Get plenty of rest and eat healthy foods.

-As your child gets older, he’ll learn how to manage his dyslexia.
-A learning disorder shouldn’t stop him from excelling in school, going to college, or later having a successful career.
+As your child gets older, they’ll learn how to manage their dyslexia.
+A learning disorder shouldn’t stop them from excelling in school, going to college, or later having a successful career.